‘I think we've taken a huge step' — Flyers lose wild one in OT as race tightens

 Washington, which has two games in hand on the Flyers, holds the Eastern Conference's second wild-card spot by two points over Detroit.
 The Flyers could be battling the Red Wings, as well, if the Capitals jump them in the division race.

-The Flyers and Capitals meet April 16 at the Wells Fargo Center in the regular-season finale for each team.
+The Flyers, who have nine games left, host the Capitals on April 16 in the regular-season finale for each team.

+"We've got a confident group," Tippett said, "We just have to continue to work away here."

 • Samuel Ersson, starting at Madison Square Garden for the first time in his NHL career, couldn't fend off New York.

-The 24-year-old rookie was ambushed by the Rangers.
+The 24-year-old rookie was ambushed by the Rangers in the third period, giving up four goals.
 The Flyers could've helped him more, too.
-He had 21 saves.
+He finished with 21 saves.

+"I think for me, it was a pretty weird period," Ersson said.
+"I know I've got to come up with a couple of saves.
+I felt like the times they had the shots, they went in.
+I didn't really get to feel the puck that much in the third, so it's one of those things I've got to find a way to handle it better mentally and come up with those saves when the team needs it."

 Only 1:23 minutes into the third period, New York tied the game at 2-2 with a goal from Jonny Brodzinski.